fylein/frontend-internship-assignment/README.md

 ## Who is this for?

-This challenge is meant for candidates who wish intern at Fyle and work with our engineering team.
-You should be able to commit to at least 6 months of dedicated time for internship.
+This challenge is meant for candidates who wish to intern at Fyle and work with our engineering team.
+The candidate should be able to commit to at least 6 months of dedicated time for internship.

 ## Why work at Fyle?